-If you list products on surfaces across Google standard listings, all products must be in stock.
+If you list products on Google Free Listing standard listings, all products must be in stock.
 Products that are out of stock will be disapproved, as per Google’s latest policy update.

 If too many products are out of stock, new products become preemptively disapproved, even when they are in stock.
 To avoid this from happening, check the different solutions below.

 Usually, the preemptive disapproval triggers if 10% or more items are out of stock.

 As of writing on the 16th of October 2020, I can not find any cases this policy is enforced, however, this may change soon.

 There are two options to avoid disapprovals.

 Option 1: Excluded Destination Attribute

 You can add the value Google Free Listing to the attribute excluded destination.